aisingapore/ai-practitioner-handbook/book/6-modelling/model-reproducibility.md

-# What are the checklist of items to look out for to ensure reproducibility of the model pipeline as much as possible?
+# How can I maximise model reproducibility?

 Contributor(s): Kew Wai Marn, AI Engineer

 ## Model reproducibilty

+Reproducible models are important because they allow independent practitioners to achieve the same results, which improves communication and collaboration.
+Furthermore, reproducible models are less error-prone and more reliable.

-Apart from ensuring reproducibilty in the data and the code of the ML system, you would need to check your model as well.
+Apart from ensuring reproducibilty in the data and the code of the ML system, you would need to check your model logic as well.
 Assuming you have the same training code, and the same training data, you should be able to produce the same model.

-Reproducible models are important because it allows independent researchers to be able to achieve the same results, which improves communication and collaboration.
-Furthermore, reproducible models makes them less error-prone which increases its reliability.

-## What to check to ensure model reproducibility?
+## Model reproducibility checklist

 If you have the same training code, and the same training data, but you are not able to produce the same model, below are several things you should check to